meysubb/meysubb.github.io/_posts/2016-03-13-March_Madness.md

 ## March Madness Application How-to

+For those of you that love filling out NCAA brackets, have you ever struggled to fill out a bracket?
+Unless you religiously watch college basketball, there is a high chance that you have not seen every team play.
+It is even more difficult to continuoulsy compare stats between set matchups and potential matchups.

-For those of you that love filling out NCAA brackets.
-I spent a little time developing an application, that allows you to compare teams in the tournament this year.
-This application has all of the data for the teams in the tournament and will allow you to cross-compare teams.
+I wanted to avoid constatly jumping from website to website.
+So I went ahead and spent a little time developing an application, that allows team-team comparision for the tournament this year.
+This application has all of the data for the teams in the tournament and will allow you to cross-compare teams and players.

 You can compare teams based on multiple different stats, you can look at individual players on a team or compare the team as a whole.